Your enduring power of attorney—selecting your representative

 Characteristics to look for in your attorney

 As was the case with your executor, Marvin Toy and Jim Yih provide a great summary of characteristics to look for in an attorney in their book, Smart Tips for Estate Planning.
-They are:
+In their opinion, a good attorney:

-- Is able to commit to potentially having to spend years managing your assets; and
+- Is able to commit to potentially having to spend years managing your assets.

 - Has the time and patience to communicate with the people who take care of you.